blookot/elastic-refs/README.md

 Here is a list of content refs to help start and understand Elastic ML:
 - beyond our [website intro](https://www.elastic.co/products/stack/machine-learning) and public demo listed up here, a lot of good stuff can be found in [blog posts](https://www.elastic.co/search?q=machine+learning&section=Learn%2FBlog), including  [intro](https://www.elastic.co/blog/introducing-machine-learning-for-the-elastic-stack), [how it works](https://www.elastic.co/blog/machine-learning-anomaly-scoring-elasticsearch-how-it-works), [advanced aggregations with derivative](https://www.elastic.co/blog/custom-elasticsearch-aggregations-for-machine-learning-jobs), [forecasting](https://www.elastic.co/blog/elasticsearch-machine-learning-on-demand-forecasting)
 - ML recipes [here](https://www.elastic.co/products/stack/machine-learning/recipes)
-- examples of ML jobs [github](https://github.com/blookot/ml-examples)
+- examples of ML jobs on [github](https://github.com/blookot/ml-examples)
 - how to display the model in multi-metric jobs on [discuss](https://discuss.elastic.co/t/model-bounds-are-not-available/132529)
 - there are many other tips & tricks, so come and ping us to learn some more!